diffpy/diffpy.github.io/products/PDFmorph.rst

 .. note::
 	The PDFmorph application has a Command Line Interface.
-If you are unfamiliar with the CLI, it is recommended that you consult online resources and become somewhat familiar before using PDFmorph.
+If you are unfamiliar with the terminal or windows command prompt, it is recommended that you consult online resources and become somewhat familiar before using PDFmorph.

 PDFmorph is a Python software package designed to increase the insight researchers can obtain from measured atomic pair distribution functions (PDFs) in a model